VBot2410/vacuum_bot/README.md

 $ roslaunch vacuum_bot vacuum_bot.launch
 ```
 ### Rebuilding the map using gmapping
-Though not a part of final deliverable, We have also added the script developed for gmapping using turtlebot navigation package.<br />
+Though **not a part of final deliverable**, We have also added the script developed for gmapping using turtlebot navigation package.<br />
 Run following commands:
 ```
 $ cd ~/catkin_ws